 The couch, chairs, and table are the first things you may want to turn to.
 Adding in more modern furniture is a surefire way to change the way you feel about your old rig.

 Even if your RV isn’t too old, changing up the furniture to better fit your needs can make the whole space feel new.
 If you have a single large couch, consider replacing it with a couple of comfy recliners.
-Try updating the seating around the kitchen table or even replacing the table with something more functional or better looking.
+Try updating the seating around the kitchen table or even adding cabinets to create more storage space.